jtobin/jtobin.github.io/_posts/2016-01-08-ad-via-recursion-schemes.md

 Here the primes indicate derivatives in the usual fashion, and the standard rules of differentiation are self-explanatory.

-For automatic differentiation we just do the same thing, except we're also also going to lug around the evaluated function value itself at each point and evaluate to doubles instead of other expressions.
+For automatic differentiation we just do sort of the same thing, except we're also also going to lug around the evaluated function value itself at each point and evaluate to doubles instead of other expressions.

 It's worth noting here: why doubles?
 Because the expression type that we've defined has no notion of sharing, and thus the expressions will blow up à la